Tired of your toddler whining and crying all the time? Learn how to deal with your child’s behavior with these respectful but effective solutions.

 7. Reframe the stories you tell yourself

-If you feel like your toddler whines all day, you might be perpetuating that very behavior.
+If you feel like your toddler whines all day, you might be contributing to that very behavior.

 You see, we get what we focus our attention on.
 If you tell yourself she whines constantly, then you’re more likely to spot the times she’s whining than when she’s behaving.
 If you tracked her behavior minute by minute, I’m willing to bet that she doesn’t whine all the time.